smartfarmdiy/detection-ripeness-and-distance-measurement-of-strawberry/README.md

 # Annotation

 * You will need to annotate the data set of your images.
-This can be done in [Roboflow](https://www.youtube.com/watch?v=wuZtUMEiKWY&list=PLrQjg-8WJZpOnfbFXyOfLlVfkQnRUCjCO&index=13), [CVAT](https://www.youtube.com/watch?v=m9fH9OWn8YM&list=PLrQjg-8WJZpOnfbFXyOfLlVfkQnRUCjCO&index=12), or any other appropriate platform.
+This can be done in [Roboflow Example](https://www.youtube.com/watch?v=wuZtUMEiKWY&list=PLrQjg-8WJZpOnfbFXyOfLlVfkQnRUCjCO&index=13), [CVAT Example](https://www.youtube.com/watch?v=m9fH9OWn8YM&list=PLrQjg-8WJZpOnfbFXyOfLlVfkQnRUCjCO&index=12), or any other appropriate platform.
 You can see an example from the link I attached.

 ![Screenshot 2023-07-26 142839](https://github.com/smartfarmdiy/detection-ripeness-and-distance-measurement-of-strawberry/assets/63504401/50861953-ac16-4693-873b-20d38857f787)